October Half Term Campervan Holidays

 - Little legs might have some loud words to say when you mention the word “hike”, but there are some child-friendly walks in Ireland that are breath-taking in a good way.
 Try Horn Head in Donegal or Bray Head near Dublin.
 Wicklow Mountains National Park also has plenty of family-friendly trails.

-- The Bram Stoker festival in Dublin runs from the 28th-30th October 2022, celebrating connections with the author of Dracula.
+- The Bram Stoker festival in Dublin, celebrating connections with the author of Dracula.
 It promises entertainment for the whole family.

 An easy drive from London, forget the memories you have of school trips in the rain.
 Wales has it all – beaches, mountains, and plenty to do with the kids.

 - Pembrokeshire, Gower, and Glamorgan are the go-to areas for surfing when the early Winter swells come in.

 - Adventure through the Brecon Beacons, home to some of the best roads to drive in Wales.
 There’s plenty of adventures to be had, and the national park has been awarded dark sky status so stay up late and check out the stars.